featheredtoast/discourse_docker/launcher_go/README.md

 ##### Standalone
 On rebuild, a standalone site will skip migration if it detects the presence of `MIGRATE_ON_BOOT` in the app config, and will skip configure steps if it detects the presence of `PRECOMPILE_ON_BOOT` in the app config.

+For standalone, `rebuild` runs `build`, `destroy`, `start`, skipping `migrate` and `configure`.
+The started container then serves an offline page, and runs migrate and precompiles assets before fully entering service.

 ##### Multiple container, web only
 On rebuild, a web only container will act in the same way as a standalone container.
 This may result in the same downtime as standalone services, as the containers are swapped, and the new container is still responsible for migration and precompiling before serving traffic.